 Take a glass-bottom boat tour to view coral holes where stunningly beautiful reef fish and delicate coral formations abound.

 The Island has a spectacular underwater topography of trenches, caves and volcanic drop-offs.
-Favored dive sites include Malabar Range, the Admiralty Islets, Balls Pyramid and the sheltered lagoon.
+Favoured dive sites include Malabar Range, the Admiralty Islets, Balls Pyramid and the sheltered lagoon.

 Play nine holes on the most picturesque course in Australia.